nuxt/website-v2/content/es/blog/understanding-how-fetch-works-in-nuxt-2-12.md

 ---
-title: "Understanding how fetch works in Nuxt 2.12"
+title: 'Understanding how fetch works in Nuxt 2.12'
 description: Explore different features of the fetch hook and learn a brand new way to bring data into Nuxt applications.
 imgUrl: blog/understanding-how-fetch-works-in-nuxt-2-12/main.png
 date: 2020-04-06